Tubridy

 Thomas Anthony Tubridy

-Thomas’ father passed away when he was ten years old.
+Thomas’ Father passed away when he was ten years old.
 At 27, he married Elizabeth “Lizzy” NcNearny.
-Her father was Irish and married to a woman born in Pennsylvania.
-He and Lizzy had two children, an older daughter Ellen who never married, and my Grandfather, Edward Bernard.
+Her Father was Irish and married to a woman born in Pennsylvania.
+He and Lizzy had two children: an older daughter, Ellen, who never married, and my Grandfather, Edward Bernard.
 Less than two years after Edward’s birth, Elizabeth passed away.
-In the 1990 census, he was shown living with his older sisters, Kate and Annie, who must have run a local grocery store in town as both of them were listed as grocers.
+In the 1990 census, he was shown living with his older sisters, Kate and Annie, who must have run a local grocery store in town as both were listed as grocers.

 In the 1900 census, his occupation was listed as a coal mine operator, and their residence was listed as Gillentown.
-I suspect this position enabled him to send my Grand Father to college at Penn State.
+I suspect this position enabled him to send my grandfather to college at Penn State.
 He is remarried to Julia Agnes Gleason sometime in the next nine years.
-She is older but had their first child Mary at age 37, and two years later, their son James Thomas.
+She is older but had their first child, Mary, at age 37, and their son, James Thomas, two years later.
 As far as I can tell, James Thomas had no male children.

 Thomas lived to age 72 and died in Moshannon in 1935.
 He was buried with his daughter Ellen E. ‘Nellie’ and second wife Julia in Saint Mary’s Catholic Cemetery at Snow Shoe.